 Targeted or registered only: Master session + only targeted and registered track sessions will be displayed (using an "expand master session" button).

 None: Default setting.
 Only the master session will appear.
-Track session will only display when the app users open the master session.
+Track sessions will only display when the app users open the master session.

 Automatically expand master sessions: By default this option is not selected, and users will need to use an "expand master session" button associated to the master session in order to see the track sessions in the agenda session list.